-Sporting organisations need to be aware of the difficulty of settling "one size fits all" guidelines in this area.
-For normally healthy active people, the only dangers from heat illness are likely to arise from high intensity exercise such as endurance running.
-Most community sport does not reach this level for periods long enough to cause serious harm.
-Many types of sport, such as cricket and tennis, are usually safe at higher temperatures because of the lower intensity of the play.
+Triathlon clubs need to be aware of the difficulty of settling "one size fits all" guidelines in this area.
+For normally healthy active people, the dangers from heat illness are likely to arise from prolonged, high intensity exercise such as standard distance and long course triathlons lasting over 60 minutes in duration.

-One area of higher risk for organisers of community-level sport is in the conduct of marathons and fun runs and bike rides.
-These events are more likely to see participants push themselves beyond their normal boundaries of activity, and organisers need to take extra precautions.
+One area of higher risk for organisers of community-level participation events, is in the conduct of come and try races.
+These events are more likely to see new participants push themselves beyond their normal boundaries of activity, and organisers need to take extra precautions.